Chronicles of my efforts to install a solar powered air conditioner into our shed.

 Batteries fully charged

-With the current configuration, I feel I can safely run the Air Conditioner for 15 minutes without damaging the batteries.
-That is obviously unacceptable.
+With the current configuration, I feel I can safely run the Air Conditioner for an hour (assuming nonstop compressor) without damaging the batteries.
+I can still do better.

-Going to add (2) more 100W mono panels to try and balance the amount of power going out with what is coming in…
+Going to add another 100W mono panel, (maybe 2 if i can cram it) to try and balance the amount of power going out with what is coming in…